Michelle24211/AirLease/README.md

 # AirLease

+An ecommerce site where you can thrift items and place your own items up for sale.
+Airlease focuses primarily on the experience of thrifting variety of items, as opposed to similar sites like thredUp.

-A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+CUNY Tech Prep projects with React, Express.js, and Sequelize.js

 Website: https://hero-airlease.herokuapp.com/

 ## Video Walkthrough